10 Ratsnake Species Of Eurasia

 A species of eastern China, including the outskirts of Shanghai and Wuhan.
 This species is sandwiched roughly inbetween the territories of the flower snake and Manchurian black ratsnake.
 It appears in various habitats, including cultivated areas and forest edges, but is declining in the wild due to overharvesting for Chinese medicine.

-This is one of the smaller Elaphe ratsnakes, at just 80-100cm.
-With a slender build, it looks even smaller.
-Twin-spotted ratsnakes are very easy to keep in captivity, unlike the flower snake.
-They start as shy for several months, hiding in objects within a terrarium, before growing curious and inquisitive after becoming used to their surroundings.
-They swallow pinkie mice and hopper mice with no reluctance at all, no need for trick scenting.
+Twin-spotted ratsnakes (Elaphe bimaculata) are very easy to keep in captivity, unlike the flower snake.
+They stay shy for several months, hiding in objects within their terrarium, before gradually growing used to their surroundings and becoming inquisitive and curious.
+They swallow standard pinkie mice and hopper mice with no reluctance at all, with no need for trick scenting.
 Dark red blotches are their classic characteristic, but these sometimes fuse to form stripes.

 Leave a Comment